-We, Roger Burrell and Johanna Roche, being two of the Executive Committee members of the Multiple Sclerosis Development and Research Foundation of Queensland Inc. do hereby state that, in the opinion of the Executive Committee members, the entity is a non-reporting entity and the accompanying financial statements set out on pages 1 to 15, which constitute a special purpose report, have been properly drawn up in accordance with applicable Australian Accounting Standards the Australian Charities and Not-for-profits Commission Act 2012 and other mandatory professional reporting requirements so as to present fairly the financial position of the entity as at 30 June 2020 and the performance as represented by the results of its operations and its cash flows for the financial year ended on that date.
+I, Johanna Roche, the Executive Committee member of the Multiple Sclerosis

+Development and Research Foundation of Queensland Inc. do hereby state that, in the opinion of the Executive Committee members, the entity is a non-reporting entity and the accompanying financial statements set out on pages 1 to 12, which constitute a special purpose report, have been properly drawn up in accordance with applicable Australian Accounting Standards the Australian Charities and Not-for-profits Commission Act 2012 and other mandatory professional reporting requirements so as to present fairly the financial position of the entity as at 30 June 2021 and the performance as represented by the results of its operations and its cash flows for the financial year ended on that date.